What Happened to the Church?

 He whispered again.
 I nodded.

 I stepped away from his side, and walked into the bones.
 I breathed deep, and began to sing.

-It was a song I learned as a kid.
+It was a song I had learned as a kid.
 The words, then, loomed large in my little mind.
-Now, I’m embarrassed to say, they’re … forgettable.
+Now, I’m embarrassed to say, they’ve become somewhat … forgettable.